-The credit report for the NPS must be obtained outside of GUS and uploaded along with the complete loan submission.
-The NPS debts will be manually entered in GUS by the lender as required by law.
+The credit report for the NPS must be obtained outside of GUS and retained in the lender's permanent loan file.
+All NPS debts required to be included based on state law must be manually entered in GUS.
 Lenders will identify the NPS debts by selecting "Other" as the Account Type Description and entering "NPS debt" in the pop-up box.

-NON-PURCHASING SPOUSE DEBTS (continued)
+NON PURCHASING SPOUSE DEBTS (continued)